Ken Gonzales-Day

 ABOUT THE CURATOR

-Amelia Jones is Robert A. Day Professor and Vice Dean of Faculty and Research at Roski School of Art & Design, USC, and is a curator and scholar of contemporary art, performance, and feminist and sexuality studies.
-Recent publications include Seeing Differently: A History and Theory of Identification and the Visual Arts (2012); a volume co-edited with Erin Silver, Otherwise: Imagining Queer Feminist Art Histories (2016); and the edited special issue “On Trans/Performance” of “Performance Research” (2016).
-Jonesʼs catalogue Queer Communion: Ron Athey (2020), co-edited with Andy Campbell, and which accompanied a retrospective of Atheyʼs work at Participant Inc. (New York) and ICA (Los Angeles), was listed among Best Art Books 2020 in the The New York Times.
-Her 2021 book entitled In Between Subjects: A Critical Genealogy of Queer Performance explores the history of performance art and queer theory since the 1950s, from a queer feminist point of view.
-She is currently working on a book addressing the neoliberalism and structural racism in the Euro-American university and art complex.
+Amelia Jones is Robert A. Day Professor and Vice Dean of Faculty and Research at the Roski School of Art & Design, USC, and is a curator and scholar of contemporary art, performance, and feminist and sexuality studies.
+Recent publications include Seeing Differently: A History and Theory of Identification and the Visual Arts (2012); and Otherwise: Imagining Queer Feminist Art Histories (2016), co-edited with Erin Silver.
+Her catalogue Queer Communion: Ron Athey (2020), co-edited with Andy Campbell, was named one of the best art books of the year by The New York Times.
+Her recent volume, In Between Subjects: A Critical Genealogy of Queer Performance (2021), explores the history of performance art and queer theory since the 1950s from a queer feminist point of view.